vnikesh/8086-002---Project/Deliverable/Presentation/README.md

 ## Presentation

-The presentation can be found [here]()
+The presentation can be found [here](https://github.com/vnikesh/8086-002---Project/blob/master/Deliverable/Presentation/FinalPresentation_DataCreatives.pptx)

 Presentation address all the points mentioned below.

- why the questions are important,
+  - Why the questions are important,
- who should care,
+  - Who should care,
- where the data come from,
+  - Where the data come from,
- how you used it,
+  - How you used it,
- the limitations of the data,
+  - The limitations of the data,
- your interpretation of the data, and
+  - Interpretation of the data, and
- what decisions should be made based on your analysis.
+  - What decisions should be made based on your analysis.